Shoowa/vamos/README.md

 }
 ```

-The _Backbone_ struct conforms to the custom interface _HttpErrorHandler_, so it
+The _Backbone_ struct conforms to the custom interface _Gatherer_, so it
 can be accepted by the function _NewRouter_. _Backbone_ holds the logger that
 can be used by the HTTP Handlers & _errHandlers_.